 Alex makes some good points here.
 As always, NOT taking action can be the biggest mistake of all, and a lot of people run into analysis paralysis, particularly around the “But I’m not an expert” situation.

-He also makes a good point about viewing a risk as an opportunity.
-This contradicts some of what I said earlier about people not focusing enough on risks, but actually they’re separate arguments.
+He also makes a good point about viewing risk as an opportunity.
+This contradicts some of what I said earlier about people not focusing enough on risks, but actually, they’re separate arguments.

 I agree with Alex that many people incorrectly analyze risks, whether that’s by thinking something is a risk when it isn’t, or whether it’s not understanding how to turn a risk into an opportunity.